kyleslie2/kyleleslie.dev/README.md

 # TODO:
-- keep navbar on top at all times. (shirk and shadow or no?)
+- keep navbar on top at all times for desktop view? (shirk and shadow or no?)
-- keep background stationary while navmenu is up

 - portfolio section
 - main blog page